pta200/graphics-lab/README.md

 # Graphics Lab

-Re-animating all my homework from my from [Fall 2000 NYU Graduate Computer Graphics](https://cs.nyu.edu/~perlin/courses/fall2000/) as fun distraction problem.
+Re-animating all my homework from my from [Fall 2000 NYU Graduate Computer Graphics](https://cs.nyu.edu/~perlin/courses/fall2000/) class as fun distraction problem.
 I wanted to re-learn all the math involved since it's been so long.
 All the homework was written as Java Applets to simplify sharing and grading.
 As they are now obselete I convered the main Class to Swing.
 I've also started to reproduce them in JavaScript.

 ## Usage
 To run them install a Java compiler and compile/run the main file e.g.